sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 ##Example method implementation using cancelation

 The specialized CancelableProgressor exposes a CancellationToken property which can be used to communicate cancellation.
-Within the methodís implementation, code running in loops should simply check the IsCancellationRequested property and exit the method by throwing an OperationCanceledException (which acknowledges the request for cancellation) as demonstrated below:
+Within the method‚Äôs implementation, code running in loops should simply check the IsCancellationRequested property and exit the method by throwing an OperationCanceledException (which acknowledges the request for cancellation) as demonstrated below:

 ```C#
 public Task<long> CalcFactorialAsync(int x, CancelableProgressor progressor)